How does a Ceramic Stove work?

 How does it burn?

-Incredibly low emissions from very high burn temperatures mean Ceramic stoves are one of the most environmentally friendly wood burning home heating solutions available today.
+Low emissions from very high burn temperatures mean ceramic stoves are one of the most environmentally friendly wood burning home heating solutions available today.

-Incredibly low emissions from very high burn temperatures mean Ceramic stoves are one of the most environmentally friendly wood burning home heating solutions available today.
+Low emissions from very high burn temperatures mean ceramic stoves are one of the most environmentally friendly wood burning home heating solutions available today.

 For more information, download the stove product sheets or contact us